christiskatsouris/Applied-Econometrics-R/README.md

 ### References

 - Barro, R. J., & Becker, G. S. (1989).
 Fertility choice in a model of economic growth.
 Econometrica: Journal of the Econometric Society, 481-501.
-- Becker, R. A., Chambers, J. M. and Wilks, A. R. (1988) The New S Language.
-Wadsworth & Brooks/Cole.

 ### Example 2